Curran-WFU/WWTP-Metagenomic-Tools/README.md

 Open your IDE and from the file menu, open the 1.MGIT program.
 You can then run it!

+The program will prompt you for a filename.
+For plots using the control foamy and ananerobic databases, enter "f" or "n", respectively.
+To enter your database, type (or 'copy-paste') its filename at the prompt.

+The program will then prompt you for a plot type.

 D. Other important details:

 All input metagenome file names and file formats must be standardized.
 Input files should be "comma-delimited" (*.csv) and have two columns of data, the first should conatin genus names, and the second should contain the number of "hits" for the corresponding genus.
 The file should also be sorted from high-to-low numbers of hits.
 The Python progam will determine the total number of hits for the database and then calculate frequencies for each genus.
 Filenames must have 6 parts, each separated by a "."
 As an example:  A.Z.USA.4663792.3_organism_genus_hits.csv   In this filename, the first two letters are for internal tracking, the third is the country where the sample was isolated, the fourth is the metagenome number assigned by MG-RAST, the fifth contains information about the data in the file, and "csv" is the extension for a comma-delimited file.

+Plot interpretation